Ride For Precious Lives July 2021

 - Support from your community fundraiser to raise at least £1000

-- Breakfast (porridge and pastries) at Little Harbour on Friday morning
+- Breakfast (porridge and pastries) at Charlton Farm on Friday morning

 - Two nights’ accommodation in a hotel including fully cooked breakfasts